sophiacasey0117/MART341-WebDesign/WebDesignHomework/Assignment13/README.md

 ### At least 4 pages
 home, portfolio, reel, about
 ### Responsive Design
 changed image, margin, and padding sizes to percentages and also changed font sizes to 'em' instead of px or %.
-The website is also usable on a mobile device with a smaller screen as I made required changes specifically for a smaller screen
+The website is also usable on a mobile device with a smaller screen as I made required changes specifically for a smaller screen.
+More specifically, the dimensiosn I selected in the 'Inspect' menu was 'IPhone SE'
 ### Media Queriers
 made two media queriers for screen sizes 768px and 480px
 ### Navigation Menu